 - American Indian Education Grants—the CDE awarded $200,000 to implement supplemental prevention education, intervention and cessation programs, and youth development programs directed at the reduction of commercial tobacco use among youth.
 TUPE funds are only intended for the enforcement of Commercial Tobacco-Free Policies, administration of the California Healthy Kids Survey (CHKS), and support for activities that prevent the use of all tobacco products by youth.

 - County Technical Assistance for Tobacco Use Prevention Education (CTAT) Grant—the CDE awarded $5,414,354 as non-competitive grants to support the county offices of education (COEs) in providing leadership, administrative oversight, training, and technical assistance (TA) to LEAs in each county for planning, preparing applications for TUPE grant funds, and implementing approved TUPE programs.
 The role of the COE TUPE Coordinator is to help ensure that LEAs implement effective and compliant TUPE-funded programs in coordination with the CDE TUPE Program.
 The purpose of the funding is for the COEs to plan, develop, and implement capacity building, TA and training, and program monitoring and improvement services for TUPE activities implemented by LEAs.

-- Contracts awarded for TA, implementation strategies, and regional coordinating activities related to tobacco-use prevention pursuant to HSC subdivision (l) of Section 104420—have been allocated and awarded, $555,558.21, for TA, implementation strategies, coordination and. $849,753.63 for the support of the statewide program evaluation.
+- Contracts—Pursuant to HSC subdivision (l) of Section 104420, the CDE awarded $555,558.21 for TA; implementation strategies, and regional coordinating activities related to tobacco-use prevention education, and $849,753.63 for the support of the statewide program evaluation.